Kohli, Iyer and Shami lead ‘too strong’ India to Cricket World Cup final

 India’s victorious captain, who was playing on his home ground, said “no score is enough” at the Wankhede.

-“You cannot relax you have got to get the job done as quickly as possible and stay at it.”
+“You cannot relax.
+You have got to get the job done as quickly as possible and stay at it.”

-He touched on the tension in the air in Mumbai, with New Zealand threatening to cause a huge upset.
+He touched on the tension in the air in Mumbai as New Zealand threatened to cause a huge upset.

 It was admirable in the face of a billion baying fans and 11 players determined to have their own date with destiny on Sunday at Ahmedabad.